FabianGosebrink/offering-solutions-html/homepage/content/blog/2022-07-09-getting-started-angular-strictly-typed-teactive-forms.md

 We are creating a `FormGroup` which displays a `firstName`, a `lastName` and an `age` value.
 The type of `firstName` and `lastName` surely is a string, and the `age` would have the best fit with a number.
 Although we know the type here in this very basic example we have no control over the type of the value, the `this.myForm.value` provides us.

-This of course also provides us the possibility to use wrong properties, something like
+This also provides us the possibility to use wrong properties, something like

 ```
 const title = this.myForm.value.firstName.title;
 ```

-Which is obviously wrong, because the `title` form does not exist on the `firstName`.
+Which is wrong, because the `title` form does not exist on the `firstName`.

 To solve this issue, Angular provided us types in Reactive Forms.